 |FATHER (Bb)||Brown (B)||BB||Bb|

 Notice from the table above that both parents have brown eyes, but they also both have recessive alleles that they might pass on to a child.
-In a scenario where both parents carry a dominant and recessive allele, there is a 75% chance the child will have brown eyes (BB or Bb) and a 25% chance he or she will have blue eyes (bb).
-If one of the parents is BB, blue eyes in a child is impossible, as the table below shows.
+In such a scenario where both parents carry a dominant and recessive allele, there is a 75% chance the child will have brown eyes (BB or Bb) and a 25% chance he or she will have blue eyes (bb).
+3 of the 4 scenarios modeled in the Punnett square show at least one B allele.

 |Brown (B)||Blue (B)|

 If one parent is BB and one is Bb, there is a 50% chance of having a BB child and a 50% chance of having a Bb child, but all children this couple produces will have brown eyes.

 Other Types of Genetic Dominance